Vasfije Krasniqi Goodman: Sexual assault and Kosovo War

 In 2012, the Basic Prosecution in Pristina issued an indictment for her case.
 Two Kosovo Serbs, Jovica Dejanovic and Djordje Bojkovic, were accused of war crimes against civilians and of raping Krasniqi.
 On April 4, 2013, the Basic Court of Mitrovica, composed of three EULEX judges, began their judicial review of the case.
 Over seven days they heard from twelve witnesses.
 Nine witnesses were called by the prosecution.
 On April 13, the court acquitted Dejanovic and Bojkovic of the charges due to legal violations in the course of the investigation phase regarding the identification of the men by Krasniqi and other witnesses.
 The court said that the process used to identify Dejanovic and Bojkovic through photos contained irregularities, and that photographic identification could not be used as evidence.
 The prosecution appealed, to the Court of Appeal of Kosovo.
 The Court of Appeal determined that the witness' identifications of Dejanovic and Bojkovic had been regular and provided proof that was both sufficient and convincing.
 On May 17, 2014, the court issued a decision, stating that there was sufficient proof of the guilt regarding Dejanovic and Bojkovic.
-Dejanovic was sentenced to 12 years in prison and was sentenced Bojkovic to ten years.
+Dejanovic was sentenced to 12 years in prison and Bojkovic was sentenced to ten years.
 Dejanovic and Bojkovic filed a complaint against the appeal court’s decision, and the Kosovo Supreme Court annulled the verdict and acquitted both men of the accused of war crimes.

 The Humanitarian Law Center monitored Krasniqi’s case and published a report in 2014, "High profile trials: Justice Delayed," claiming there were a number of violations and that the Basic Court of Mitrovica had handled the case poorly.
 Krasniqi later stated that no attorney from Kosovo would agree to represent her, EULEX would not provide the attorneys the protection necessary to work in the north of Kosovo, which has a Serb-Majority.

 In 2019, Kosovo’s Special Prosecutor Drita Hajdari stated that she had attempted to find a legal basis to reopen Krasniqi's case, was unsuccessful.
-In April 2021, Kosovo President Vjosa Osmani declared April 14th, the day of Krasniqi's rape, the "Day of Sexual Violence Survivors ".
+In April 2021, Kosovo President Vjosa Osmani declared April 14, the day of Krasniqi's rape, the "Day of Sexual Violence Survivors".